 Are DNA tests from three little hairs enough to exonerate the man, especially when other DNA found at the crime scene does match MacDonald?
 Is a statement from a dead man pertaining to a now deceased woman, who was supposed to be a star witness for the defense but changed her testimony at the trial, even admissible in court?

 It's up to very capable judges to decide the answers to these questions.
 Only one thing is known for sure: Should MacDonald get the new trial that he so desperately wants, he faces a straight uphill fight for an acquittal.
 The guy does stand a chance, though, with a good defense team, credible witness testimony, indisputable DNA and other evidence in his favor, and his refusal to admit guilt to this crime, even if it could have gotten him released from prison.
 But first, he needs the new trial.

 Once a person is convicted of a crime, our legal system makes it nearly impossible to gain a new trial or be exonerated, even when a mountain of evidence later surfaces that proves the person innocent.
 It's one thing to grant a new trial on frivolous, baseless grounds, but allowing to proceed with one if there's even a remote possibility that an injustice has been served, especially in serious criminal cases, just makes sense.

-Page 2 of 2 - The added cost is well worth it if an innocent person goes free, although some people are bound to have egg on their faces afterwards.
+The added cost is well worth it if an innocent person goes free, although some people are bound to have egg on their faces afterwards.
 Likewise, if a person's guilt is reinforced at the end of the trial, well there you have it.

 In MacDonald's case, the court of public opinion has spoken for decades and likely will keep on going that way whether or not he gets a new trial and if the verdict changes.
 In the eyes of the law, though, maybe it could settle the matter once and for all.